colin-mccarthy/plainwhite-jekyll/_posts/2023-05-27-vault-agent-sidecar-pod-security-standards.markdown

             runAsUser: 10000
 ```

-[Seccomp](https://kubernetes.io/docs/tutorials/security/seccomp/) stands for secure computing mode and has been a feature of the Linux kernel since version 2.6.12.
-It can be used to sandbox the privileges of a process, restricting the calls it is able to make from userspace into the kernel.
-Kubernetes lets you automatically apply seccomp profiles loaded onto a node to your Pods and containers.

-Allowed Values

- - RuntimeDefault
- - Localhost

 Seccomp (v1.19+):
 Seccomp profile must be explicitly set to one of the allowed values.
 Both the Unconfined profile and the absence of a profile are prohibited